 If patients are satisfied throughout all aspects of their healthcare experience, then they are likely to turn to the hospital that provided them with exceptional care again in the future.
 Higher hospital margins are typically distinguished by higher patient satisfaction, according to an Accenture report.
 American hospitals that gave a superior patient experience gained net margins that were 50% higher, on average, compared to those that provided an average customer experience, the report noted.
 When a patient feels satisfied with his hospital’s interaction, he is likely to have a positive perception of the entire healthcare facility.
-When a patient is unhappy with his service, he is likely to complain and have a negative perception of a facility, which can cause staff to spend more time on trying to resolve conflicts.
+When a patient is unhappy with his service, he is likely to complain and have a negative perception of the facility, which can cause staff to spend more time on trying to resolve conflicts

 For healthcare organizations, outstanding service can produce reputational benefits, including patient loyalty, high ratings, and referrals.
-Hibbard and Greene, who authored the findings above, conclude that patients who have better experiences and are more engaged in their care are more likely to adhere to treatment and may experience better health outcomes.
+Hibbard and Greene, who authored the findings above, conclude that patients who have better experiences and are more engaged in their care, are more likely to adhere to treatment, and may experience better health outcomes.
 Conversely, patients who experience bad service may be less likely to follow up with their clinicians and adhere to treatments.
 The desire to achieve better health outcomes — a primary goal of any health system — should motivate healthcare organizations to produce an outstanding patient experience.
 (NEJM, Engaging Patients Using Digital Technology — Learning from Other Industries, June 5, 2019)

 High Priority but Low Satisfaction

 Although more than 80% of the health caregivers realize patient engagement as a top priority in their respective organizations, there exists resistance and unanticipated complications in regards to their strategies.
-While some organizations focus patient engagement strategy as ‘driving innovation’, others struggle at their foundational base.
+While some organizations focus on patient engagement strategy as ‘driving innovation’, others struggle at their foundational base.
 Staffing, human resources and technology serve as the barriers to the engagement concept.
 Although healthcare providers identify patient engagement as a high priority, only 20% of caregivers are satisfied with their current programs.
 The remaining “80% of respondents are either unsatisfied or neutral” with the program.
-As the healthcare industry moves towards value-based reimbursement, it becomes imperative for the caregivers to make strides to improve patient engagement preferences.
+As the healthcare industry moves towards value-based reimbursement, it becomes imperative for caregivers to make strides to improve patient engagement preferences.

 Technology: Boon or Bane

 Apart from the traditional face to face interaction with an expert or trusted caregiver, frequent real time communication and feedback can also be implemented through IT platforms.
-The usefulness and accessibility of IT platforms help to promote engagement and better outcomes.
+The usefulness and accessibility of IT health-tech platforms & apps help to promote engagement and better outcomes.
 Patient engagement can be considered as a “subjective experiential process” which results in the “conjoint cognitive (think), emotional (feel) and conative (act) enactment of individuals in their healthcare management”.
 This procedure comprises of 4 subsequent phases (disengagement, arousal, adhesion, and eudemonic reconfiguration) in which the various “experiential dimensions play complementary driving roles as key factors for promoting patients’ advancement in this process”.
-Health technologies aim at augmenting the quality of the patients’ personal experience by increasing patients’ motivation and engagement in the process.
+Health technologies aim at augmenting the quality of the patients’ personal experience by increasing patients’ motivation and engagement in the process

 Time For Organizational Change